-- Creeping Fig – also called climbing fig or fig ivy, ficus pumila has flowers and is a member of the mulberry family.
-You can allow it to climb up trees or walls, or just restrict it to crawling along the ground.
+- Creeping Fig – also called fig ivy or climbing fig, Ficus pumila has flowers and is a member of the mulberry family.
+You can allow it to climb up trees and walls, or just restrict it to crawling along the ground.
 As an added benefit, you can keep a creeping fig as a houseplant if you like.

 - Hosta – also called plantain lilies, these plants will tolerate shade.
 This makes them ideal companions to shrubs or trees in your sound barrier that may block their sunlight.
 They are easy to propagate (multiply) by splitting and replanting, so you can have the ground covered with hostas in no time.

-- Ivy – hedera is the scientific name for this well-known vining plant.
+- Ivy – Hedera is the scientific name for this well-known vining plant.
 They are evergreen, and only grow 2 to 8 inches tall.
-However, ivy can climb up walls, fences, or trees to amazing heights.
+However, ivy can climb up walls, fences, or trees to reach incredible heights.
 Their flowers will attract bees, which can help your vegetable garden or fruit trees if you have them.
+Ivy can help to quickly build ground cover for your sound barrier.
 Just be sure to keep the ivy trimmed, or it will grow out of control.

 - Siberian Cypress – this cone-bearing plant only grows 8 to 20 inches tall, but can spread up to 16 feet wide!
-It can tolerate both drought and cold, making it ideal ground cover in colder northern regions.
+It tolerates both drought and cold, making it ideal ground cover in colder northern regions.

 - Camellia – this flowering shrub is native to Asia, with hundreds of species and thousands of hybrids.
 The plant can grow quickly, gaining 1 foot of height per year.
 Its flowers can be white, pink, or red.
 It does best in acid soil, and it needs lots of water.